Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 # 10 February, 2024

-After changing reset timeout on the anchor side.
+After changing reset timeout on the anchor side to 200ms.
 The issue is observed with Tag.
-Tag starts smelling.
+Tag starts smelling. // TODO - is that true?
+Is it because of timeout on the anchor side?
+Why tag was burned.

-Changing hard reset on anchor from 200 to 500 ms resolved issue.
+Changing hard reset on anchor from 200 back to 500 ms resolved issue.

 Anchor baseline: 2,5 m
 Camera to anchor baseline: 2,08 m
 Camera to anchors width (perpendicular): 1,25m camera to anchors actual: 2.08^2 + 1,25^2
 camera height: 63,5 m

+Check experiments folder for experiment data.

+# 11 February, 2024

+I have tried to run a system with 3 anchors.
+Anchors were placed on lamps cca 2,5 m high.
+It works OK even when only 2 anchors were placed on lamps and 1 anchor was placed on the roura.

+Then I tried a system with 4 anchors, but unfortunatelly 4th anchor gives strange numbers.
+Is it due to replyDelay (too long?).

+According to this, I have tried to change replyDelay.
+Working state is when each anchor has a different replyDelay.
+I have tried to only delay anchor's response to tag and then use same replyDelay value for all anchors, but it DOES NOT WORK!!
+I also tried to use different replyDelay, but lower value for each anchor.
+Also does not help.
+Only works the way which is implemented in main library.

+So I decided t stick only with 3 anchors, which is useful for position estimation.